Sprunth/TournamentScheduler/README.md

 ## Tournament Scheduler

-A library to easiily generate matchups for various types of tournament formats.
+A library to easily generate matchups for various types of tournament formats.

 ## Installation

-TODO: Describe the installation process
+Open the solution and build!

 ## Usage

-TODO: Write usage instructions
+Refer to the TournamentScheduleSamples for sample code

 ## Contributing